osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/command-line-parameter-reference/command-line-parameter-reference.md

 ### `/ubr`

 Use Batch Recipe (`/UBR`) is a mechanism that allows the interface to enable or disable the use of the batch recipe view to generate PI Batch database objects.
-This is the batch processing logic.

 You can configure `/UBR` in the .ini configuration file, on the command line, or on the Batch Setup tab in the PI Event Frames Interface Manager.
 By default, `/UBR` is set to false in the Emerson batch interfaces.